shortstheory/APStreamline/README.md

 By default, port 5000 is used for sending RTP packets and port 5001 is used for sending and receiving RTCP packets.

 On the Raspberry Pi, use `sudo modprobe bcm2835-v4l2` to load the V4L2 driver for the Raspberry Pi camera.
+Add `bcm2835-v4l2` to `/etc/modules` for automatically loading this module on boot.

 ## Usage

+### RTSP Streaming

+### UDP Streaming

+*Use this if you only need to stream from one camera at a time or your GCS doesn't support RTSP streaming*

 On installing `adaptive-streaming`, run it from the terminal as so: